 Edibles WILL Get You High

-First and foremost, let’s shed light on how quickly you begin to feel high after eating, say, a space cake.
+First and foremost, let’s shed light on how quickly you begin to feel high after eating, say, a pot brownie.
 When you ingest marijuana, it can take from 30 minutes to even three hours to start doing its work.
 When compared to smoking weed, which gives you an almost instantaneous high, the waiting time may seem almost unbearable.
 Fortunately, the effects can linger up to 10 hours, which is incomparably longer when we juxtapose it with inhaling the herb – in this case, the high disappears within 3 hours.

 Furthermore, digestion makes your body react to weed in a different way.
 Your liver metabolizes delta-9-tetrahydrocannabinol into 11-hydroxytetrahydrocannabinol.
 Wow, that sounds like a big science, doesn’t it?
 Simply put, the metabolized variant of THC has a greater psychedelic potential.
 Given this, getting high on edibles is more powerful than puffing a joint.

 This, my friends, is where your tolerance comes into play.
 If your buddies got a little overexcited with their passion for baking with cannabis, you should start with eating small portions – you know, baby steps.
-Although you won’t die from the overconsumption of weed, your trip will be anything but pleasant, and you may end up with a paranoid high, not to mention the risk of hallucinations.
+Although you won’t die from the over-consumption of weed, your trip will be anything but pleasant, and you may end up with a paranoid high, not to mention the risk of hallucinations.
 The good news is that these negative effects should disappear within two hours.

 SEE ALSO: What happen if you smoke too much weed